 My Innovating Advice: Develop Women’s Financial Confidence

 I was fortunate enough be invited as guest speaker on Kate Holmes’ Innovating Advice podcast.
-I got to talk about my advocacy for financial confidence and the risks women face in wealth and finance.
+I got to talk about my advocacy for women's financial confidence and the risks women face in wealth and finance.

 A simulation of women’s wealth accumulation over a lifetime showed shocking numbers.
 A pay gap of only 10% ( all else equal) could lead to a wealth gap of approximately 40% between a man and a woman!